kavimaluskam/leetcode-collection/1_two-sum/README.md

 Actually no much algorithm can be applied to this question.

-One can easily see a trivial soultion with brutial force to get an O(n^2) solution.
-On top of it, we enhance the solution with a hash map (`dict` in python) to scarfice `memory` for `time complexity`.
+One can easily see a trivial solution with brutal force to get an O(n^2) solution.
+On top of it, we enhance the solution with a hash map (`dict` in python) to sacrifice `memory` for `time complexity`.

 Instead of looping twice, we try to add tested element to the hash map as:
 `{element: index}` in every iteration.